luyadev/luya/docs/guide/luya-mail.md

 ## Using the PHPMailer Object

-If you want to access the phpmailer object you should use the Object-Mode which provides access to the `mailer()` method which is the PHPMailer Object.
+If you want to access the PHPMailer object you should use the Object-Mode which provides access to the `mailer()` method which is the PHPMailer Object.
 Here you find a list of [PHPMailer propertys](https://github.com/PHPMailer/PHPMailer#a-simple-example) you can set like in the example below:

 ```php
 $mail = Yii::$app->mail;